 If you're looking for stability and a reliable operating system that won't crash each time you try and save your work, then the MacBook range of laptops is truly impressive.
 Given Apple's pricing strategy, it might seem like they are expensive versus their Windows alternatives, however the added premium is justified.

 Starting with the MacBook Pro, these laptops are seen as the most expensive and powerful Mac laptops.
-Apple updated the range late in 2016 to introduce a new Touch Bar feature, but there is a model available with a lower price tag that doesn't have the Touch Bar.
+Apple updated the range earlier this year to add more power and efficiency thanks to new Intel chips, so now's a great time to buy, too.

 The Air features the right ports too, with two USB 3.0 ports, a Thunderbolt 2 port, an SDXC card slot and a MagSafe 2 power port.
-This makes the Air cheaper than other Macs while also being very portable.
-This makes it more practical for students to take to lectures.
+This makes the Air cheaper than other Macs while also being very portable, and therefore more practical for students to take to lectures.

-It does have a slower processor than the Retina MacBook Pros, and 8GB 1600MHz RAM is slow versus the 1855 and 2133MHz RAM found in the Pro, however we don't feel you'll notice a difference in every-day tasks.
+It does have a slower processor than the MacBook Pro and significantly less graphics power, but it's unlikely you'll notice a difference in every-day tasks.

 Starting at £1,249, the MacBook is more expensive than the MacBook Air, even though it has a weaker processor.
-The base model offers a dual-core 1.1GHz Intel Core m3 processor, 256GB of storage, 8GB of RAM and Intel HD Graphics 515.
+The base model offers a dual-core 1.2GHz Intel Core m3 processor, 256GB of storage, 8GB of RAM and Intel HD Graphics 615.

 It does have its design going for it though, as its incredibly thin and lightweight, just 13.1mm at its thickest, which is 24 percent thinner than the MacBook Air.

-The next model available costs a cool £1,549 and bumps the internal memory of the MacBook up from 256GB to 512GB, a more suitable option for students (especially those doing creative courses).
-Its processor is also given a slight bump up to 1.2GHz from 1.1GHz, but everything else (including its 12in screen) stays the same.
+The next model available costs a cool £1,549 and bumps the internal memory of the MacBook up from 256GB to 512GB.
+Its processor is also given a slight bump up to 1.3GHz from 1.2GHz, but everything else (including its 12in screen) stays the same.

 As mentioned above when we discussed the MacBook Pro, the fact that you’ll have to buy an adaptor to use any external hard drives, USB sticks, or even a wired internet connection with your MacBook, and the fact that there are more powerful (and cheaper) laptops available, makes it difficult to recommend the MacBook for university studies.
 Get a cheaper, or more powerful, MacBook Air instead.